 Visual Amenity Roadside trees and woodlands tend to filter and screen views particularly in the northern parts of this LCA.
 Views from more elevated and open parts of this character area can be extensive, focussing on Edinburgh and Arthur's Seat to the north and the Pentland Hills to the west.
 There are elevated views to this area from Mayfield and Gorebridge and there are also fleeting views from the A702 where the raised landform of this area can be seen above the North Esk valley.
-It is also visible from elevated viewpoints within the Pentland Hills and from the B7007 in the Larger turbines could intrude on open views from roads and would be highly visible from elevated footpaths within the Pentland Hills.
+It is also visible from elevated viewpoints within the Pentland Hills and from the B7007 in the Moorfoot Hills.
+Larger turbines could intrude on open views from roads and would be highly visible from elevated footpaths within the Pentland Hills.
 Turbines sited close to the outer edges of this landscape may also significantly impact on key views from the North and South Esk Valleys.
 High Larger turbines could intrude on open views from roads and would be highly visible from elevated footpaths within the Pentland Hills.
 Turbines sited close to the outer edges of this landscape may also significantly impact on key views from the North and South Esk Valleys.
-High There is smaller to be pa woodlar reducin Cumulative Effects Moorfoot Hills.
-No operational or consented wind farms or turbines are located within this landscape character area.
+High There is increased scope for the smaller turbines within this typology to be partially contained by woodlands and landform thus reducing their visual impact.
+High- medium Cumulative Effects No operational or consented wind farms or turbines are located within this landscape character area.
 There are limited views of wind farm development sited in the Moorfoot and Lammermuir Hills due to the screening provided by woodlands and landform and the distance of these developments from this LCA.
 Cumulative effects with other wind farm/turbine developments would not be significant although turbines of this size sited in this landscape would be contrary to the established association of large turbines with more extensive and less settled upland landscapes.
 Medium Cumulative effects with other wind farm/turbine developments would not be significant although turbines of this size sited in this landscape would be contrary to the established association of large turbines with more extensive and less settled upland landscapes.
-Medium This sm minima operatio e is increased scope for the er turbines within this typology partially contained by lands and landform thus ing their visual impact.
-High- medium smaller typology would have nal cumulative effects with tional wind farms.
+Medium This smaller typology would have minimal cumulative effects with operational wind farms.
 Low